 Lever Door Handles

-Start by inspecting your door lever, if you didn’t install it you may need to work out how to uninstall it.
-Luckily, they are usually only a few variants for how to disassemble them, and most of this is how to get the cover off the handle so you can unscrew the two levers and remove it.
+Start by inspecting your door lever.
+If you didn’t install it you may need to work out how to uninstall it.
+Luckily, there are usually only a few variants for how to disassemble them, and most of this is how to get the cover off the handle so you can unscrew the two levers and remove it.
 Most doors will either have visible screws or a small grub screw to keep the cover attached.
 To take the plate off you’ll need to undo these and then it should come off easily.

-However, if the cover to your door lever is smooth with no visible signs of screws, you can twist these off as they are fixed by pressure, or friction fitted, by twisting the metal cuff it will usually come off.
+However, if the lever cover is smooth with no visible signs of screws, you can twist these off as they are fixed by pressure, or friction fitted, by twisting the metal cuff it will usually come off.
 If you need to you can use a small shim and slide that between the door and the cover plate to help you ease it off.

 How to Reverse a Lever Door Handle?

-After you have reversed the dollar lever, place it into position and check that it is working the way it should.
-Once you're satisfied that it all works, finishing installing it into place.
+After you have reversed the lever, place it into position and check that it is working the way it should.
+Once you're satisfied that it all works, finish installing it into place.

-We have many other items available in our online shop feel free to have a look around, you never know what you might discover!
+We have many other items available in our online shop so feel free to have a look around.
+You never know what you might discover!
 If you're replacing your door handles, you could consider these items, door knobs, pull handles, rim locks, screen door handles, and entry door handlesets.